RoasterBoy/WISE-Tools/TIL.md

 ## A tool in search of a problem
 Adobe has released [Adobe PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html), letting us create PDF files.
 This seems like a good thing, but does it do anything better that Pandoc or [wkhtmltopdf](https://wkhtmltopdf.org/)?

+# Facebook Analytics
+FA is going away in June 2021.
+We can only download the past six months of data.
+(Go to page, click Insights, and then click Download.)